PANLOLOKO AT ABUSO

 The Special Investigations Unit (“SIU”) investigates suspected incidents of FWA for all types of services.
 Carelon may take corrective action with a Provider or Facility, which may include, but is not limited to:

-- Written warning and/or education: Carelon sends letters to the Provider or Facility advising the Provider or Facility of the issues and the need for improvement.
-Letters may include education or requests for repayment, or may advise of further action.
+• Written warning and/or education: Carelon sends letters to the Provider or Facility advising the Provider or Facility of the issues and the need for improvement.
+Letters may include education, requests for repayment or may advise of further action.

 Mga Patakaran at Pamamaraan